lidiacls/CadernoJogos/README.md

 Este caderno digital terá conteudos sobre jogos, UNITY, entre outras curriosidades que estejam relacionados com os mesmos, estes conteundos esta relacionado diretamente com a cadeira de "Desenvolvimento de Jogos".

-### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/lidiacls/CadernoJogos/settings/pages).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

 ## Quais são os exemplos possiveis para?

 - Viagens a um sitio...